 Idea: If our last sprint would be a face, which one would it be?
 Let them choose from the given images and explain their choice.

-If you are interested in other popular, more fancy retrospective ideas, like for example the sailboat retrospective or the Mario Kart retrospective, you can find them in our list of kickass retrospective ideas.
-I am sure you will find what you will need in there .
+If you're interested in other popular, more offbeat retrospective methods, such as the sailboat retrospective or the Mario Kart retrospective, you can find them here: List of creative retrospective ideas for beginners and professionals.
+I am sure you will find there 🙂 .

-As you might have seen, you can even open these retrospectives in our Echometer Retrospective Tool.
-It helps you to facilitate the retrospective in a fun and productive way - with the possibility to include a continuous team health check.
-Feel free to have a look!
+As you may have seen, you can even open these retrospectives in our retrospective tool: Echometer.
+It helps you to organize the retrospective in a fun and productive way.